DeanHristov/ts-design-patterns-cheat-sheet/docs/chainOfResponsibility.md

 ## Chain of Responsibility Design Pattern

-A Chain of Responsibility is a behaviour design pattern that let us transform particular behaviour into single stand-alon object called **handler**.
+A Chain of Responsibility is a behaviour design pattern that let us transform particular behaviour into single stand-alone object called **handler**.
 Each handler decides whether to proceed further or reject the request.
 A simple UML diagram can be seen [here](https://shorturl.at/hzFLV)

 ### A Great fit when: